cfengine/documentation/manuals/design-center/configure-sketches-enterprise/integrating-mission-portal-with-git.markdown

 1. [Set up the git service][Integrating Mission Portal with git#Set up the git service]
 2. [Initialize the git repository][Integrating Mission Portal with git#Initialize the git repository]
 3. [Update masterfiles from git][Integrating Mission Portal with git#Update masterfiles from git]
-4. [Connect Mission Portal to the git repository][Integrating Mission Portal with git#Connect the Mission Portal to the git repository]
+4. [Connect the Mission Portal to the git repository][Integrating Mission Portal with git#Connect the Mission Portal to the git repository]
 5. [Test the Design Center app][Integrating Mission Portal with git#Test the Design Center app]
 6. [End to end waiting time][Integrating Mission Portal with git#End to end wait time]
 7. [Access control and security][Integrating Mission Portal with git#Access control and security]